DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-11-27-reasons-for-rejection-iteration-4.md

 We could improve the clarity of some of the emails if we sent bespoke emails for candidates who only applied to one course.

 For example, if the candidate applied to one course and was rejected, then the subject could be more specific.
-Something like ‘Application successful – you can apply again’.
+Something like ‘Application unsuccessful – you can apply again’.

 {% from "screenshots/macro.njk" import appScreenshots with context %}
 {{ appScreenshots({